trevorgloe/SULI_fermilab_M4_analysis/README.md

 Each of the folders starting with three_screen_ contains the data generated in simulating the 3-screen process.
 Each is named with the magnet at the start of the beamline considered for the 3-screen process.

+## Figures and Results
+Histograms for the baseline simulation (all magnets are nominal currents) can be found within G4beamline/baseline/histograms.

+Figures generated for the simulated 3-screen method can be found within G4beamline/three_screen_figures.